BlackSaltFish/understandinges6/manuscript/09-Classes.md

 The class declaration `PersonClass` behaves quite similarly to `PersonType` from the previous example.
 But instead of defining a function as the constructor, class declarations allow you to define the constructor directly inside the class with the special `constructor` method name.
 Since class methods use the concise syntax, there's no need to use the `function` keyword.
 All other method names have no special meaning, so you can add as many methods as you want.

-I> *Own properties*, properties that occur on the instance rather than the prototype, can only be created inside a class constructor or method.
+> *Own properties*, properties that occur on the instance rather than the prototype, can only be created inside a class constructor or method.
 In this example, `name` is an own property.
 I recommend creating all possible own properties inside the constructor function so a single place in the class is responsible for all of them.

 Interestingly, class declarations are just syntactic sugar on top of the existing custom type declarations.
 The `PersonClass` declaration actually creates a function that has the behavior of the `constructor` method, which is why `typeof PersonClass` gives `"function"` as the result.
 The `sayName()` method also ends up as a method on `PersonClass.prototype` in this example, similar to the relationship between `sayName()` and `PersonType.prototype` in the previous example.
 These similarities allow you to mix custom types and classes without worrying too much about which you're using.